Marginalia

 end

-The layout identifies connected components (research threads), lays each out independently, then arranges clusters in a grid.
-A workspace studying "transformer efficiency" and "training stability" keeps those threads visually separate instead of mashing them together.
+The layout identifies connected components, lays each out independently, then arranges clusters in a grid. "transformer efficiency" and "training stability" stay visually separate.

 Spacing constants: 80px node-to-node, 140px layer-to-layer, 240px cluster-to-cluster.
 Generous spacing makes the graph scannable.